43 Guai4 夬

 To notify the public and start form one's hometown signifies getting the public's support and beginning to act from a home base, then moving out.
 It is not appropriate or advantageous to immediately resort to force, since the norm of the gentleman will be lost; the norm of the gentleman is to get rid of evil, or the villain, peacefully.
 It is instrumental in undertaking what is planned, as the masculine is going to defeat the feminine.

 The feminine is destined to be defeated; it is instrumental in carrying out what is planned.
-Once feminine line 6 is subdued, the hexagram will become Qian (1) composed entirely of masculine lines.
+Once feminine line 6 is subdued, the hexagram will become Qian2 (1) composed entirely of masculine lines.

-Commentary on the image: The marsh has risen above the sky; Guai.
+Commentary on the image: Marsh above heaven: Guai.
 A gentleman, in accordance with this, dispenses favours downward and refrains from keeping virtue for his own benefit.

 The water of the marsh is flowing down from the sky to moisten the whole of creation; the gentleman shouldn't keep his virtue for himself, but should pass it on to enrich those below.